jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

     ```
     - `while self.y == 0:` creates a loop that repeats whatever indented code follows as long as `self.y` is equal to `0`
     - `self.y = random.randint(-1, 1)` assigns a random variable to `self.y` that could be -1, 0 or 1
-    - our loop tells python to assign a random variable to `self.y` as long as it is equal to 0
+    - our loop tells python to assign a new random variable to `self.y` as long as `self.y` is equal to 0
-- remove `test_division` from our TODO list since the tests all pass
+- remove `test_division` from our TODO list since our tests all pass

 ---